By Lucky Kiine Esq.

 WHAT IS CRYPTOCURRENCY?

-Although the various coins and security tokens that form what is today known as cryptocurrency have different and distinct applications, they are based primarily on the same type of decentralized technology known as Blockchain.
+Although the various coins and security tokens that form what is today known as cryptocurrency have different and distinct applications, they are based primarily on the same type of decentralised technology known as Blockchain.
 The terminology used to describe them varies from one jurisdiction to another.
-For instance, in Nigeria, cryptocurrency is called “Crypto Assets” and defined by the Securities and Exchange Commission thus:
+For instance, in Nigeria, cryptocurrency according to the Securities and Exchange Commission (SEC) is called “Crypto Assets”.
+The SEC defined cryptocurrency thus:

 “… a digital representation of value that can be digitally traded and functions as (1) a medium of exchange; and/or (2) a unit of account; and/or (3) a store of value, but does not have legal tender status in any jurisdiction…”